Get assessed by a physiotherapist

 If you want to have surgery because of how your bunion looks, you’ll need to have private treatment.
 Surgery isn’t recommended just to make your foot look better because it can cause complications.

-There are lots of different types of bunion surgery.
+There are numerous types of bunion surgery.
 Simple surgery will reduce the lump on your foot, while more complicated surgery may also make your big toe as straight as possible.
-The best type of surgery for you will depend on how bad your bunion is, your lifestyle and if you have arthritis.
+The best type of surgery for you will depend on how bad your bunion is, your lifestyle, and if you have arthritis.

 Prevention of bunions